Categories of Student Organizations

 Financial Statement

-Provisions for a faculty or staff advisor
+Provisions for an organization advisor

-Center for Student Engagement advisors are responsible for being familiar with the constitution and purposes of the student organization they are advising and with University policies regarding student organizations.
+All registered student organizations must choose one or more advisors, and a provision for this selection must be included in the constitution, but the name of the advisor(s) should not be listed.
+Except for local chapters of national social fraternities and sororities, which may have alumni advisors, the advisor shall be a full-time faculty or staff member or a full-time graduate student.
+In procuring an advisor, questions regarding should be referred to the Center for Student Engagement staff members who are responsible for being familiar with the constitution and purposes of the student organization they are advising and with University policies regarding student organizations.
 Advisors may counsel their organization in the exercise of responsibility, but they do not have the authority to control the policy of the organization.
 The officers of the organization are responsible for keeping their advisors aware of the policies and actions of their organization.
 Financial records must be available to the organization’s advisors at all times.

 Denial of Registration

-- The statement of purpose is illegal under local, state, or federal laws or does not conform with written University regulations.
+• The statement of purpose is illegal under local, state, or federal laws or does not conform with written University regulations.

 Appeals

-- The ACSO has the burden of proving the charges against the organization, including the presentation of a detailed statement of why the organization should be denied registration or registration should be withdrawn under the University’s policy governing student organizations.
+• The ACSO has the burden of proving the charges against the organization, including the presentation of a detailed statement of why the organization should be denied registration or registration should be withdrawn under the University’s policy governing student organizations.

-- The organization may be represented by an advisor of its choice.
+• The organization may be represented by an advisor of its choice.

-- The organization may present a defense against the charges.
+• The organization may present a defense against the charges.
 A copy of the charges must have been provided to the organization a reasonable time in advance of the hearing, along with all information available to the ACSO in drawing up the charges.

 Affiliations